 Right in the middle of the device, there is an LCD display that shows the time, date, room temperature, battery level, and cellular signal.
 The red Help button is to the left of the display, and the blue Reset button is to the right.
 Also, the smaller Test button below the display allows you to test the device without calling the response center.

-As with other systems, you can choose from an ADT medical alert necklace or a wristband.
-Both of these options are 100% waterproof, but the rather short 600-foot range could use some improvement.
 On the other hand, LifeStation’s At Home system earned the lowest score for its 500-foot Help button range, so ADT is still a slightly better choice for users who prefer longer ranges.
 If you are basing your choice on pendant range, take a look at our Bay Alarm Medical In-Home review.
 With 1000-foot coverage, it won’t let you down!

 The microphone and speaker are on the upper half of the base unit.
 They enable clear, two-way communication with a trained live agent.